Regulatory risk differentiation: Risk matrix mapping – the risk differentiation framework

 The diagram to the left provides more detail, giving names to each category of client, providing all of the strategies - deter, detect and deal with strategies, and the strategies' associated activities.

-It is important to note that the boundaries between category are able to be moved to allocate more or fewer clients to each category.
+The boundaries between category are able to be moved to allocate more or fewer clients to each category.
 Reflecting the underlying Pareto distribution, it is normal to see fewer higher likelihood and/or consequence clients rather than 50% of the population or 50% of the assessed likelihood or consequence.
 In other words, the boundary is shifted so there can be a strong focus on the few assessed to be higher risk.

 This allows more resources to be allocated to more intensive strategies focusing on higher risk entities, providing an incentive to entities to want to be seen to be compliant.
 The robustness of the risk assessments, and the quality of the data on which the assessments rely, are therefore very important.